-The contraceptive implant is a very effective, convenient and safe form of contraception.
-A small operation under local anaesthetic is needed to insert the implant under the skin.
+The contraceptive implant is an effective, convenient and safe form of contraception.
+A small procedure under local anaesthetic is needed to insert the small, rod-shaped implant under the skin.
 Each implant lasts three years.

 What is the contraceptive implant?

 A contraceptive implant is a device that is put under the skin in order to offer you an even dose of contraception without you having to take a daily pill.
 It contains a progestogen hormone.
 The only contraceptive implant currently available in the UK is Nexplanon® (there are other devices available elsewhere in the world).